qdercon/pstpipeline/README.md

 The idea of this package is not to be a brand new toolkit - better, more flexible packages are available for analysing computational psychiatry experiments.
 Indeed, much of the R and Stan code relies heavily on (and in some cases was adapted directly from) other packages, in particular [```hBayesDM```](https://github.com/CCS-Lab/hBayesDM) [[1](#References)].
 This package is not meant to supercede or replace this work, nor will it be extensively updated to accomodate other workflows.

-The aims of the package (and its associated interactive code) are two-fold:
+The aims of the package (and the interactive notebooks) are two-fold:

 1. To make it easier for our specific analyses to be replicated by others.
 2. To demonstrate a complete pre- and post-processing pipeline for a common learning task, which (hopefully) shows that such workflows are both not overwhelmingly difficult to adopt, and can elicit valuable mechanistic insights.